MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authn-entra-id-explore.md

 - [Scopes](https://learn.microsoft.com/en-us/entra/identity-platform/permissions-consent-overview) tell Microsoft Entra ID the level of access that the application is requesting.
 - Based on the requested scopes, Microsoft Entra ID presents a consent dialogue to the user upon signing in.
 - If the user consents to one or more scopes and obtains a token, the scopes-consented-to are encoded into the resulting `access_token`.
-- Note the scopes requested by the application by referring to [authentication.properties](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/blob/main/1-Authentication/sign-in/src/main/resources/authentication.properties).
+- Note the scopes requested by the application by referring to `authentication.properties`.
 These three scopes are requested by MSAL and given by Microsoft Entra ID by default.

 ## More information